 Is your garage or basement full of sports equipment the kids have outgrown?
 This organization takes off your hands sports equipment in good condition.
 Call or schedule online for pickup.

-This nonprofit accepts donations of used toys and baby equipment.
-Call for hours at its six Nassau drop-off locations.
+This nonprofit, based in New Hyde Park, accepts donations of used toys and baby equipment.
+Call for hours at its five Nassau drop-off locations.

 211 Fulton Avenue